bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 - [ ] Describe a life-cycle event in React?

-[the ife cycle event in React is simply the stages a component goes through in its life, so they are set up as mounting (birth), updating (growth), and unmounting (death)]
+[the life cycle event in React is simply the stages a component goes through in its life, so they are set up as mounting (birth), updating (growth), and unmounting (death)]

 - [ ] Explain the details of a Higher Order Component?